Subscribe to join thousands of other ecommerce experts

 How can profit-driven optimization help my Shopping campaigns?

 Profit-driven optimization allows advertisers to compete on a different level and bring some relief – especially if their industry is already characterized by low margins and high competitive pressure.
-We see this shift in mindset in many of our ambitious clients, exemplified by the increasing demand for integrating custom labels based on profit per product in Whoop! bidding.
+We see this shift in mindset in many of our ambitious clients, exemplified by the increasing demand for integrating custom labels based on profit per product in the bidding setup within our Shopping Ad Automation technology.
 But using the profit of the product to optimize bids in Google Shopping can be tricky…

 Move from a revenue-driven to a profit-driven Google Shopping optimization